Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 Custom user data type instances can be created directly in tests using the random input parameters or by defining ``Arbitrary`` instances.
 See more details on QuickCheck's ``Arbitrary`` `here <https://docs.rs/quickcheck/latest/quickcheck/trait.Arbitrary.html>`_.

-Use the same command as for running unit tests in Wasm to run Wasm QuickCheck tests:
+The same command is used for running Wasm QuickCheck tests as in :ref:`tests_in_wasm`:

 .. code-block:: console